 Storm drainage within the TEA is expected to be managed through regional treatment facilities.
+A diagram of existing and proposed stormwater infrastructure is included as Figure 22.
 Three facilities are proposed within the drainage basins across the TEA.
 Facilities will be designed according to CWS standards for water quality treatment and flow control.
 Low-impact development approaches are encouraged for new development to minimize the size of regional facilities.